 name system and to take steps to register a business name which may have previously been unregistered.

 From Nov-2018, ABN Lookup will cease displaying all trading names and only display registered business names.

 You are still able to maintain a trading name with the ATO for taxation purposes.
 However, updates to trading names will not be passed

 to the ABR or ABN Lookup and will not be available to the community.

 Why doesn't my business name appear on ABN Lookup?

 Business names registered before 28 May 2012 may not currently appear in ABN Lookup.
 However, you can update the ASIC register by adding the

-Your updated business name record showing your ABN will appear on the ASIC Connect Search portal after the smart form has been processed,
+Your updated business name record showing your ABN will appear on the ASIC Connect Search portal once your request has been processed,

 which may take several business days.